puppetlabs/puppet-docs/source/puppet/4.9/install_pre.markdown

 [server_setting]: ./configuration.html#server

-Before you install Puppet, you should do the following tasks.
+Before you install Puppet, you should need to complete the following tasks.

 > **Note:** This document covers open source releases of Puppet.
 For instructions on installing Puppet Enterprise, see [its installation documentation][peinstall].